HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 all_xrism_obs
 ```

-For an active mission (i.e., actively collecting data and adding to the archive)...
+For an active mission (i.e., actively collecting data and adding to the archive), we
+will, at some point, probably come across observations that have been taken, but are
+currently only available to their proposers (still in the proprietary period).

+Such proprietary observations will still appear in the XRISM summary table, and the
+files could even be downloaded, but unless we took those data we won't have the
+key necessary to decrypt the files.

+As such, we are going to use the 'public_date' column to filter out any observations
+that are not yet publicly available:

 ```{code-cell} python
 public_times = Time(all_xrism_obs["public_date"], format="mjd")